vitzaoral/thermostat/README.md

 # IoT thermostat with ESP8266 Wemos D1 Mini
 WiFi thermostat based on Wemos D1 Mini and using SHT3X(SHT31-D) temperature/humidity sensor.
 Data are sent to Thingspeak server and Blynk.
 Thermostat can be controlled by Blynk application.
-Project is free to use, code in C++,  created in Visual Code with [PlatfomIO IDE](http://docs.platformio.org/en/latest/ide/vscode.html).
+Project is free to use, coded in C++,  created in Visual Code with [PlatfomIO IDE](http://docs.platformio.org/en/latest/ide/vscode.html).

 ### Currents list:
 * [Wemos D1 Mini](https://www.aliexpress.com/item/D1-mini-V2-Mini-NodeMcu-4M-bytes-Lua-WIFI-Internet-of-Things-development-board-based-ESP8266/32681374223.html)